ManticoreGamesInc/platform-documentation/src/reward_points/reward_points_reference.md

 ## Implementing RP with the Core API

 Reward Points are granted to the player via Reward Point Events.
-An example of this can be found in the <a href="../../api/player/#grantrewardpoints">daily rewards</a> code snippet on the Player API page.
+An example of this can be found in the [daily rewards](../api/player.md#grantrewardpoints) code snippet on the Player API page.
 Currently only Perks Program creators are able to add these events into their games.

 Once you’ve implemented **RP**, you will need to publish your game for them to be activated.